The circular economy in commercial waste

 Transitioning to a circular economy begins with the introduction or amendment of laws.
 Over the years, the UK has seen several updates to its waste regulations, each bringing stricter measures.
 The latest Environment Act 2021 brings in extended producer responsibilities, mandatory recycling, and electronic waste tracking, among other measures that are clearly geared for change.

 Each home nation implements this to its own reality with its own devolved policy and regulation, which local councils must follow and interpret to their local infrastructure.
+Read our guides to commercial waste Wales and commercial waste Scotland for more information.

 Tech and innovation in the circular economy